d16-nichevo/form-one-feed/README.md

 The broad idea is that this app can be run on a schedule (e.g. as a [Windows Scheduled Task](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page)), and the resulting output file can be deployed to a website where it can be accessed.

-Note: Form One Feed does *not* deploy the RSS file to a website.
-That's up to you to manage.

 # Why Merge Feeds?

 I have a very particular setup desired for my podcast listening.
 But I also want to be lightly attached to the podcast app on my phone.
 I don't want to spend hours configuring it only to have that work invalidated by data loss, a change of phone, or a change of app.
 I also don't much like the convoluted inferface most podcast apps have.